RobbyTSP/RobbyTSP/README.md

 ### 🚀 About Me

-- Student & Self-Taught Developer from Mannheim, Germany
+- Student & Self-Taught Developer from Germany
 - Passionate about **System Programming**, low-level optimizations, and Linux
 - Currently working a lot with **C**, **C++**, **Go**, and **Python**
 - Gentoo Linux power user 🐧